ChrisWhealy/swapi_demo/README.md

-# API into Cloned Star Wars Data
+# REST-based API into Replicated Star Wars Data

-The <https://swapi.dev> website provides a wide variety of information about the Star Wars films.
+The <https://swapi.py4e.com> websiteis  REST API provides a wide variety of JSON-based information about the Star Wars films:

-This includes categories such as:
+* Films
 * People
 * Planets
+* Species
 * Starships

-This app exposes a simple JSON-based API into a local copy of the SWAPI data, and serves as an exercise in using declarative macros to generate repetitive code blocks.
+* vehicles

+This app starts a server that exposes the same information by fetching it from the above server then storing it in a runtime cache.

 ## Execution

 Clone this repo into a local folder then start the service using `cargo run`.

-You can now access the data via <http://localhost:3000>
+You can now access the data via <http://127.0.0.1:3000>